 - Fat takes a backseat to alcohol.
-When you have alcohol in your blood stream, it is metabolized to acetate.
-As long as you a have acetates in your blood, your body will preferentially use it for energy over fat,.
+When you have alcohol in your bloodstream, it is metabolized to acetate.
+As long as you have acetates in your blood, your body will preferentially use it for energy over fat,.
 When dieting, the last thing you want is to suppress the burning or oxidation of fats.

 Recommendations on drinking alcohol while dieting:

-- Moderate you intake.
-Unlike popular believe, moderations is not 2-4 drinks every day of the week.
+- Moderate your intake.
+Unlike popular beliefs, moderation is not 2-4 drinks every day of the week.
 If you can’t reduce your intake, you need to avoid alcohol altogether when dieting.
-Moderation is 1-2 per setting 2-3 days a week.
+Moderation is 1-2 per set 2-3 days a week.
 It is also not a case or 5th of liquor on weekends either.
 Even those who have a single drink daily can lose weight.

 Eat first and drink second.
 Prefill your stomach.
 Have a healthy meal of proteins, healthy fats, and fiber before you go out.
 A healthy meal will slow the absorption of alcohol and reduce the chance of overeating.